rohanrajpal/Beckn-API/README.md

 # 3. Deployment
 Two options are available:
 1. Default - Run it as a microservice.
 (It can be also docker enabled)
-2. Integration with Java application.
-(Connect to NSDL eGov for more details)
+2. Integration with Java application. <br />
+  a.
+Put the jar file in maven dependency directory<br />
+  b.
+Add package scan in pom.xml<br />
 # 4. Postgres DB script
 Postgres DB scripts have been provided who wish to capture API transaction details in their database for audit.
 # 5. Sample Postman Collection